 In general, what are the pickings like for an EFL teacher?

-During the right times (April, May, August and October) excellent.
-Other times, pretty good.
-The P-lok English market demand is like America's deficit, steady and growing.
+During the right times (April, May, August and October) excellent and other times are still pretty good.
+The P-lok English market demand is like America's deficit - steady and growing.
 P-lok is actually a bit of an education hub.

 All the professional teachers (aka, not total screw-ups) are happy with their jobs here.
 My friend came here for two months, without a TEFL or a university degree, and was able to make a decent wage with language schools and random English conferences.
 So, overall, if you look professional, act professional, don't point your toes at anyone, or head-butt a monk, you should easily find a decent job in no time at all.